bakdata/kpops/docs/docs/developer/contributing.md

 git submodule update --recursive
 ```

+This will fetch the resources under the `examples` folder.

 ## Style

 We advise that you stick to our `pre-commit` hooks for code linting, formatting, and auto-generation of documentation.
 After you install them using `poetry run pre-commit install` they're triggered automatically during `git commit`.
 Additionally, you can manually invoke them with `poetry run pre-commit run -a`.
 In order for `dprint` to work, you have to manually [install](#markdown) it locally.
 It will work in the CI, so it is also possible to manually carry out formatting changes flagged by `dprint` in the CI and skip installing it locally.